Song facts: Blackbird

 Like most of the music from The White Album, Blackbird was written while The Beatles were in India studying meditation.

-McCartney recorded Blackbird as a solo effort; no other member was present at this session, on June 11th 1968.
+McCartney recorded Blackbird as a solo effort; not even John was present at this session, on June 11th 1968.

 Producer George Martin and engineer Geoff Emerick accompanied McCartney as he recorded and double tracked his vocals and played a Martin D 28 acoustic guitar.
 Tape loops were added for the bird sounds and Paul can be heard tapping his foot on the sparse recording.